 134 (135) Nan Tien Temple

-The Nan Tien Temple is the largest Buddhist Temple in the Southern Hemisphere and yet it is just a short drive south of Sydney.
-If you drive down to Wollongong it is hard to miss it.
-The Temple is situated on a large site including a tea house, dinning hall and auditorium.Nan Tien Temple
+The Nan Tien Temple is big; it is bigger than anything this side of the equator.
+To see it, you just have to go on a short drive south of Sydney.
+If you drive down to Wollongong it is very hard to miss.
+The Temple is situated on a large site including a tea house, dining hall and auditorium.Nan Tien Temple

 135 (134) Welcome Wall (Darling Harbour)